 With these conditions you are likely to be unwell with other symptoms.

 When certain foods are not fully digested, they may irritate the skin around the anus after you have gone to the toilet to pass stools.
-These include:
+The foods that may cause anal itching include::

 - Citrus fruits.